 Two Noida schools shut after coronavirus scare

-Two private schools in Noida cancelled classes on Tuesday for the next few days as a precautionary measure over the father of a student testing positive for coronavirus, officials said.
-The two schools announced their closure in messages sent to the parents.
+Two private schools here cancelled classes on Tuesday for the next few days as a precautionary measure over the father of a student testing positive for coronavirus, officials said.
+The two schools announced their closure in messages sent to the parents, a day after the Union Health Ministry reported two fresh cases of coronavirus – one of them in Delhi.

+One of the schools, where the Delhi man’s son is a primary class student, said it will remain shut from March 4 to March 6.
+The parent had thrown a birthday party last week for the child, triggering fears that the students who attended it might be at risk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)